Omar-Muhamad/My-Wallet-RoR-Capstone/README.md

 ## Acknowledgement

-In this project I give credits to [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance the author of the [original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=), as required by the Creative Commons license of the design.
+I give credit to [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance the author of the [original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=), as required by the Creative Commons license of the design.

 ## 📝 License